Gas vs Electric Fireplace - What are the Differences?

 Of the many ways that you can make a statement at home, a fireplace is by far one of the most memorable.
 Not only is this an aesthetically pleasing focal point, but a functional investment too.

 If you have already started your search for a fireplace, you might be debating whether a gas or electric fireplace is a better option.
+Both of these options tend to be among the top picks for potential buyers but if you want to choose between them, it's better for you to start by reading about their various pros and cons.

 Gas vs Electric Fireplaces: What to Consider Before You Buy